From Replications to Revelations: Heteroskedasticity-Robust Inference: Motivation and Basic Insights

+{} The true coefficients, $\beta$, are set to zero.
+In line with the original researchers' assumptions, error terms are heteroskedastic.
+Concretely, we assume $\varepsilon_{i}\sim N(0,\sigma_{i}^{2})$ for each observation $i=1,\ldots,n$.
+The specification of the standard deviations, $\sigma_{i}$, of the error terms, $\varepsilon_{i}$, is a detailed process performed separately for each original regression.
+Initially, multiple candidate FGLS specifications, constructed using random forests, are estimated and calibrated.
+Subsequently, one candidate is selected by comparing the moments of the original OLS residuals with those of the OLS residuals obtained from Monte Carlo simulations of the various candidates.
+Details are provided in Appendix C.

-For each original regression, we draw $M=10000$ Monte Carlo samples and compute the p-values for a t-test of the null hypothesis $\beta_{k}=0$ for up to 25 coefficients, $\beta_{k}$, per regression.
+For each original regression, we draw $M=10,000$ Monte Carlo samples and compute the p-values for a t-test of the null hypothesis $\beta_{k}=0$ for up to 25 coefficients, $\beta_{k}$, per regression.
+Coefficients of fixed effects dummies are not tested.
 Each of the \ncoef\ tested coefficients from the \nreg\ original regressions constitutes a distinct \textit{test situation}, indexed by $s$.

-For each test situation, we compare different specifications $\tau\in\{\text{IID, HC1, HC2, \ensuremath{\ldots}}\}$, which vary by the type of standard error and the specification of the degrees of freedom used in the t-distribution.
-A refresher on the different types of robust standard errors is provided in Section 3.
+For each test situation, we compare different test specifications $\tau\in\{\text{IID, HC1, HC2, \ensuremath{\ldots}}\}$, which vary by the type of standard error and the specification of the degrees of freedom used in the t-distribution.
+Mathematical background on the different specifications is provided in Section 2.

 Let $p_{\tau,s}(m)$ denote the realized p-value for Monte Carlo sample $m=1,\ldots,M$ in specification $\tau$ and test situation $s$.
 Our analysis focuses on the 5\% significance level.
 The simulated rejection rate is defined as the proportion of Monte Carlo samples for which the p-value is below 0.05:

 where $I(\cdot)$ is the indicator function.
 Since the null hypothesis is true in all test situations, p-values should be uniformly distributed under a correctly specified t-test.
 Consequently, the ideal value of the rejection rate $\pi_{\tau,s}^{0.05}$ is 0.05.